 Budget for the Trip

 The next aspect to look at is the budget.
 If you are traveling on a shoestring budget and cannot afford to spend even slightly more, a trip to Spiti Valley will suit you better.
-Ladakh in these days has gotten a little expensive and cannot be considered for a budget trip in either peak or offseason.
+Ladakh has gotten a little expensive these days and cannot be considered for a budget trip in either peak or offseason.

 I am not saying that Spiti is dirt cheap but it will cost you way less than what a trip to Ladakh would.
 The money that you will spend in Ladakh in 7 days will suffice you in Spiti for 10-12.
 From hotels to bike rentals to taxi charges, everything in Spiti will cost you lesser than Ladakh.
 If traveling by public transport, you can easily cover Spiti in under 10k.